zhangh276/Fish-Ig-seq-Analysis-Pipeline/README.md

 ## Overview

-Fish Ig-seq Analysis Pipeline is a reproducible workflow for processing and analysing immunoglobulin sequencing (Ig-seq) data from fish and mammals.
-The pipeline was developed for the analysis of newly generated zebrafish Ig-seq datasets and the reanalysis of previously published Ig-seq datasets from humans, mice, and rainbow trout.
+Fish Ig-seq Analysis Pipeline is an analysis workflow specifically designed for fish Ig-seq data and is tailored to our fish repertoire library preparation strategy based on 5′ RACE and UMI-containing reads.
+This pipeline supports UMI-based read correction, custom MiXCR reference library construction, clonotype assembly, and V(D)J gene assignment, followed by downstream characterization of repertoire features, including IGHV gene usage and VJ combination analysis, Pearson correlation analysis, CDR3 clonotype network analysis, and V-region somatic hypermutation analysis.

-The workflow supports UMI-based read correction, custom MiXCR reference library construction, clonotype assembly, V(D)J gene assignment, IGHV usage profiling, VJ usage profiling, repertoire correlation analysis, CDR3 clonotype network analysis, and V-region somatic hypermutation analysis.
+This project uses zebrafish Ig-seq data as an example to demonstrate our analysis workflow.
+The pipeline can also be extended to Ig-seq datasets from other fish species and mammalian species.
+This standardized analytical framework facilitates comparative analyses of antibody repertoire features across species.

-This repository provides custom scripts, demo data, reference files, and instructions for running the analysis workflow.
+This repository provides custom scripts, demo data, reference files, and instructions for running the analysis pipeline.

 ## Repository structure